 - Coordination: People are inherently good at coordinating themselves and producing nearly optimal solutions despite an absence of communication.
 This deals with the reasoning of groups, in addition to the reasoning of individuals.

 - Aggregation: The best ideas of a diverse and independent group are useless in the absence of a proper aggregation method.
 Without proper aggregation, the information produced by crowds is nothing more than noise.
 Many times that aggregation is as simple as counting up the number of private guesses on the number of jelly beans in a jar and dividing them by the number of individual guesses to get their aggregated guess.
 In other cases, more sophisticated methods of aggregation, like Bayesian search theory, may be required

-The book also goes into depth on analyzing when crowds do get it wrong.
-In an era of fake news, this was an anticipation of recent trends, and shows that also large crowds can be manipulated, by focusing on breaking one or more of the 5 elements above (usually it’s sufficient to stop information sharing).
+The Wisdom of Crowds also goes into depth on analyzing when crowds do get it wrong.
+In an era of fake news, this was an anticipation of recent trends and shows that also large crowds can be manipulated, by focusing on breaking one or more of the 5 elements above (usually it’s sufficient to stop information sharing).
 Entire Part II of the book is focused on all the cases when groups don’t work (think about committees for example, and how these rarely produce positive results…).

-The wisdom of crowds enables diverse groups to solve the complex problems of cognition, coordination, and collaboration.
+The Wisdom of Crowds enables diverse groups to solve the complex problems of cognition, coordination, and collaboration.
 From space flight to corporate boardrooms to tipping at restaurants, group psychology permeates culture across many dimensions of our life.
-Learning to harness this wisdom of the crowd could prove to be a pivotal decision for a business; failing to recognize the emergence of harmful group behavior could be its downfall.
+Learning to harness this wisdom of the crowd could prove to be a pivotal decision for a business; failing to recognize the emergence of harmful group behaviour could be its downfall.